FloppyPete/ProjectRoadmapper/BOOTSTRAP.md

 **Your job:** Set up the ProjectRoadmapper workflow for this project automatically.

 **Steps:**
+1. ✅ **Check for ProjectRoadmapper updates** (if this project was cloned from ProjectRoadmapper):
+   - Check if `.git` exists and has a remote pointing to ProjectRoadmapper
+   - If yes: Run `git pull` to get latest templates and updates
+   - If no: This is fine - templates are embedded below
-1. ✅ Create directory structure: `docs/reference/` and `docs/archive/sessions/`
+2. ✅ Create directory structure: `docs/reference/` and `docs/archive/sessions/`
-2. ✅ Create `PROJECT_ROADMAP.md` from template below
+3. ✅ Create `PROJECT_ROADMAP.md` from template below
-3. ✅ Create `docs/reference/SESSION_WORKING_TEMPLATE.md` from template below
+4. ✅ Create `docs/reference/SESSION_WORKING_TEMPLATE.md` from template below
-4. ✅ Create first session file: `SESSION_YYYY_MM_DD_A.md` (use today's date)
+5. ✅ Create first session file: `SESSION_YYYY_MM_DD_A.md` (use today's date)
-5. ✅ Initialize git if not already initialized
+6. ✅ Initialize git if not already initialized
-6. ✅ Ask user a few questions to customize PROJECT_ROADMAP.md:
+7. ✅ Ask user a few questions to customize PROJECT_ROADMAP.md:
    - What is this project called?
    - What is the main goal?
    - What are 3-5 major phases/milestones?
-7. ✅ Fill in PROJECT_ROADMAP.md with their answers
+8. ✅ Fill in PROJECT_ROADMAP.md with their answers
-8. ✅ Make initial git commit
+9. ✅ Make initial git commit

 **Important:** Handle everything automatically.
 User should not manually copy or archive files.